KorenKrita/Akagi/README.md

    2. Check your settings.
       - By clicking on the "Settings" button in the bottom left corner.
       - Check your settings and make sure they are correct.
-      - Set the MITM type to the game you are playing.
-      - Set the MITM host and port to the correct values.
-      - If you don't know what to set, leave it as default.
-      - Default: (host: 127.0.0.1) (port: 7880)
       - If you have got a Online server API key, set it in the settings.
       - Online server provides a stronger AI model.
       - You can get the API key from [Discord](https://discord.gg/Z2wjXUK8bN).